Pho86/Shift/README.md

 ### Credits
-Some of the assets are created by:
+Some of the assets in this projects were created by:
 * Evil Pumpkin Company
 * Lornn
 * Tim Beek